2025 UPDATE: One from the archives!

 Why are ambitious professionals making the change from permanent employment to contracting?

 The last 20 years have already seen a global shift towards contracting as an engaging, flexible and lucrative way to work.
-The challenges and restrictions from Covid19 have further impacted this trend.
+The challenges and restrictions resulting after Covid19 impacted this trend, and so have our continued focus on freedom and working from home on meaningful work.
 Here are some of the reasons for the appeal.

 The current global pandemic has accelerated the trend of organisations to move away from permanent employment and employ more flexible staffing options.
 Organisations globally have stopped perm hiring during this economically unstable time.
 As these organisations prepare to recover from the crisis they are finding they need to react quickly with a workforce who are flexible, highly skilled and can hit the ground running.